Regulation database

 Methodology and categories

-This data was updated April 2022 and added to in October 2023 using a methodology which you can read in full here.
-Please be aware this database should not substitute for your own due diligence.
+This data was updated in May 2024 using a methodology which you can read in full here.
+Please be aware this database was developed using large language models (LLMs), and while we have made best efforts to ensure its accuracy, it should not substitute for your own due diligence.
 To request a copy of the database please request to join the Collaboration Platform page (you will have to be registered on the Collaboration Platform first to do this).
 For corrections, additions or questions please contact [email protected].
 If you intend on using the information externally, we kindly request to know how you will use it and for PRI to be credited.

 Blogs